tkw1536/ggman/README.md

 If you do not trust pre-built binaries you can build `ggman` from source.
 You need [`go`](https://golang.org) (version `1.21` or newer) along with `make` installed on your machine.
 After cloning this repository, you can simply type `make install` to have ggman installed automatically.

+Note: In case you don't trust a Makefile, you can also build using standard go tools.
+The Makefile does nothing else except automatically include the current version number, and pass appropriate arguments to make the build reproducible.

 #### Optional Dependencies